narf9995/CARPS/README.md

 - 1 Poor (-1)
 - 1 Awful (-2)

-Characters start the game with 1 Major Ally, 1 Minor Ally, 1 Nemesis, 1 Debt they owe, & 1 debt owed to them.
+Characters start the game with 1 Major Ally, 1 Minor Ally, 1 Nemesis, 1 Major Debt they owe, & 1 Minor Debt owed to them.

 Characters start the game with 1 Major Significant Item, 1 Minor Significant item, & 5 Mundane Items.
 You may choose these items yourself or roll for them on the tables below